shawlu95/Beyond-LeetCode-SQL/Interview/14_Facebook_Common_Friend/README.md

 ```

 ### Step 2.
 Expand Two-way
 Join the union result twice, to find friends for each user_id.
 Filter the results to include common friend only.
+Note that it is __impossible__ to list one of the user himself as the common friend, because the *bf.friend_id = af.friend_id* will not be satisfied.

 ```
 WITH tmp AS (
 SELECT user_id, friend_id FROM Friendship